 You can then name the computers if they are not already named using the computer name from Windows Installation.
 Remember to click SAVE else you will keep receive warnings about unknown computers.
 When you click the X button to close the program, it keeps running in your system tray to keep monitoring if any unknown computer connects to your WiFi.

-Thus, I have tried to tell you how to secure WiFi using the router configuration page as well as through a third party software – and also how to know how many and what all computers are connected to your WiFi – using “Who is on My WiFi” software.
+Thus, I have tried to tell you how to secure WiFi using the router configuration page as well as through third-party software – and also how to know how many and what all computers are connected to your WiFi – using “Who is on My WiFi” software.

 If you have anything to share, please comment.